COP3530/Programming-Problems/2_Lists/interquartile_range/readme.md

  sample test cases.

 ### Constraints
-- The list is limited to positive numbers.
+- The list can contain any integers.
 - The list will have at least 4 values.
 - The list is sorted.